markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Flower of Life, round 3](/media/fulfol.png){caption=1 width="33%"}

 A very subtle but still important aspect must be noticed here.
 If the FOL pattern is continued further like this without the finishing step described below, we can rather speak of ornamentation than the symbol itself.
-If we finish the picture by filling 18 outer leaves of the hexagonal shape of the figure and remove the leftover circular arcs, we will end up getting a well-defined, clearly elaborated, consciously bordered symbol.
+If we finish the picture by filling 18 outer leaves of the hexagonal shape of the figure and remove the leftover circular arcs, we will end up getting a well-defined, clearly elaborated, consciously bordered symbol (see picture 4.3.21).
 This way we can make a distinction between an ornament and a symbol.

 But this doesn't mean that an ornament can't act as a symbol, even if it itself might be constructed from repeated symbols.
 One can see this ornamentation defined to a higher category, analogical to a decryptable non-verbal sign of intercultural communication as described by Nadezhda Nikolenko<!-- cite author="Nadezhda Nikolenko" title="Ornament as a Symbol of Intercultural Communication" date="2013" location="Page 452" type="article" href="http://www.idosi.org/mejsr/mejsr17(4)13/7.pdf" -->: